 Las Terrenas: A Beauty by the Sea

-Imagine a place that, in 1975, didn’t have a drivable road to it.
-No grocery stores, no gasoline stations and cars, just horses, no electricity, just candles, no telephones, just people yelling...
+Imagine a place that, in 1975, didn’t have a drivable road to reach it.
+No grocery stores, just street marchants, no gasoline stations and cars, just horses, no electricity, just candles, no telephones, just people yelling...
 At that time, Las Terrenas was like many other villages bordering the North coast of the Dominican Republic.
 Small and significant only to its inhabitants.
 There were no indications at all that the town was a part of the modern world.
 And it wasn't the case.

 Las Terrenas has a population of about 39,000 people.
 But this number really means nothing.
 The last population count available was made in 2012.
 The locals are often farmers or fishermen, and more recently converted to work in the hospitality industry.
 As the economy has migrated from the agrarian culture to a tourism culture, many of the old fisherman’s shack have been converted to restaurants and cafes.

 The beauty of Las Terrenas

 Located on a peninsula off of the Dominican Republic, Las Terrenas is everything that a Caribbean town can be expected to be, except expensive.
-Only 15 kilometers from the pristine beaches, this is a place where cultures mix to create wonderful home.
+With miles of the pristine sandy beaches, this is a place where cultures mix to create wonderful home.

 Located in the province of Samaná, the area is well known as a wonderful, safe, and nearly pristine natural environment to live in.
 White sand beaches, mountain trails, and crystal clear waters make this a perfect place to enjoy the beauty of the Caribbean without the bustle of large resort towns.

 The largest industry in the city is tourism.
-There are restaurants and bars, local shops and hotels, and even shopping centers such as “Puerto Plaza las Terrenas.”
+There are restaurants and bars, local shops and hotels.
+One of our favourite place to

 Our Real Estate Agency will help you find properties for sale, for rent and invest in projects in Las Terrenas.